KATO-Hiro/AtCoderQAHub/README.md

 ## Description

 It is an unoffical bulletin board of [AtCoder](https://atcoder.jp/).
-Contestants can easily ask questions ans answers.
+Contestants can easily ask questions and answers.

 *** DEMO ***